camlspotter/ocaml/README-leopard.md

 ## `-as-pp`

-Option `-as-pp` makes compilers as preprocessors.
-Instead of generating object files it prints out the result of their program transformations in vanilla OCaml binary untyped AST, so that they can be type double-checked and compiled by the genuine OCaml compilers.
+Option `-as-pp` changes compilers into preprocessors.
+Instead of generating object files, it prints out the result of their program transformations in vanilla OCaml binary untyped AST, so that they can be type double-checked and compiled by the genuine OCaml compilers.

 ## `-as-pp-text`